navisbio/mcp_bigquery_biomedical/README.md

 ## Overview

-A Model Context Protocol (MCP) server implementation that provides access to Google BigQuery biomedical datasets, starting with **OpenTargets**.
+A Model Context Protocol (MCP) server implementation that provides access to Google BigQuery biomedical datasets.
 While other bigquery MCP servers exist, we decided to build a dedicated MCP server for specific datasets to help the MCP client find the right information faster and provide the right context for biopharma specific questions.

 Note that this is work in progress and that the MCP itself is still in its very early days, so you can expect changes over the next weeks.